location

 Anemone canadensis

 This perennial beauty is notable for its lush green foliage and radiant white, saucer-shaped flowers that appear in late spring and early summer.
-Grown best in partial to full sun, Canada Anemone thrives in moist, well-drained soils but can tolerate some drought.
+Grown best in partial to full sun, Meadow Anemone, also called Canada Anemone, thrives in moist, well-drained soils but can tolerate some drought.
 Reaching a modest height of 1 to 1.5 feet, it makes an excellent choice for ground cover or borders.
-Canada Anemone is also an important nectar source for various pollinators, enriching your garden's biodiversity.
+Meadow Anemone is also an important nectar source for various pollinators, enriching your garden's biodiversity.
 Keep in mind that it can spread through rhizomes, so give it space to roam or plan for occasional thinning.

 Native Plants for Shade